john-hartley/GoCardless.Api/README.md

 ### Paging

 The GoCardless API returns lists of results in reverse-chronological order (i.e. the newest items appear first).
-The API uses cursor-pagination to page through results, where the `Before` and `After` cursors means "newer than" and "older than", respectively.
+The API uses cursor-pagination to page through results, where the `Before` and `After` cursors mean "newer than" and "older than", respectively.

 For each type of resource that supports paging, there are a few different ways in which you can access paged data.